Scharnvirk/webliero_mods/ReRevisited/README.md

 * GRENADE -> DYNAMITE This change is in the other direction.
 Previously it was too hard to hit someone flying with the grenade, which made it a total hit or miss - literally.
 Now its damage has been spread into three explosions to cover a bit more area.
 This is an experimental change which may backfire, but for now let's see.

-* FLAMER - just a small buff by adding a little bit of amm; otherwise unchanged.
+* FLAMER - just a small buff by adding a little bit of amm0; otherwise unchanged.

 ## 1.1.2 (CURRENT RELEASE)